Can you identify my plant/mushroom/tree/etc.?

 What apps do you recommend?

-I have never used a single app to identify a plant or mushroom, therefore I cannot recommend any.
+I have never used a single app to identify a plant or mushroom, therefore I cannot make any recommendations.

 How do I find a local mushroom club?